What should I wear?

 Short answer: In front of the church, or in the parking lot.

-Long Answer: See the visual below.
+Long answer: See the visual below.
 Either in front of the church, along High Street, or in the parking lot (“Side Lot”).

 Short answer: The big one on the left.